 Now plug in and test your module.
 For the Eurorack version, use the provided Eurorack power cable.
-For the desktop version, insert the XH cable from the case into the XH header (J4) on the back of the module, and power the case via the USB-C cable.
+For the desktop version, insert the XH cable from the case into the XH header (J4) on the back of the module, and power the case via the USB-A-to-USB-C cable.